Last updated on September 15th, 2023 at 08:42 pm

 So, about 150,000 words in modern English have direct or indirect origins in the ancient Greek language.

-This is because there were many Hellenic words borrowed from Latin originally, which then filtered down into English because English borrowed so many words from Latin (for example, “elaiwa” in Greek evolved into the Latin “oliva”, which in turn became “olive” in English).
+This is because there were many Hellenic words borrowed from Latin originally, which then filtered down into English.
+After all, English borrowed so many words from Latin (for example, “elaiwa” in Greek evolved into the Latin “oliva”, which in turn became “olive” in English).

 So, 30% of English words are…Greek!